Connect with others who understand.

 • Lung disease

-• Blood cell disorders, such as scleroderma or blood clots
+• Blood cell disorders or blood clots

 Causes of Systemic Hypertension